Board of Trustees:

 Ana Yeli Ruiz is a racial and social justice advocate working in the City of Chicago on decarceration measures.
 She grew up in Illinois joined the Marine Corps and was subsequently stationed in San Diego, CA. Upon completing her 4 yrs of service, she went on to earn a B.A. in Sociology from the University of San Diego, worked as a youth organizer, and went on to earn her master's in public policy from UC Riverside.

 Manuel Enriquez is the first in his family to graduate from a four-year university.
 He attended San Diego State University where he earned bachelor’s degrees in Chicana/o Studies and Sociology, and minored in French.
 He is active in local social justice organizations.

 Paula Hoffman-Villanueva is a retired adult education teacher who taught English language learners.

 Itzel Martinez was an activist at her high school and helped win approval of a recruiting policy in San Diego Unified.
-She graduated from Mesa Community College, and is planning to transfer to a four-year university.
+She graduated from Mesa Community College, and recently graduated from UC Davis.

 Armando Perez retired 2 years ago from the Army Reserves after being deployed several times to Afghanistan.
 He is now a local school teacher.

 Rodrigo de la Rosa is a former Project YANO youth intern and San Diego State University graduate.

 Miriam Clark is a retired teacher and probation officer.

 Monique Sandoval is a community activist who has dedicated most of her young adulthood fighting for racial equity and social justices for communities of color like her own.
 She has taken part in countless actions with different grassroot organizations fighting for systemic changes.